pnnl/neuromancer/README.md

 ## Tutorials on Methods for Modeling, Optimization, and Control
 ### Learning to Optimize (L2O) Parametric Programming

 Neuromancer allows you to formulate and solve a broad class of parametric optimization problems leveraging machine learning to learn the solutions to such problems.
+[More information on Parametric programming](https://github.com/pnnl/neuromancer/tree/develop/examples/parametric_programming)

 + <a target="_blank" href="https://colab.research.google.com/github/pnnl/neuromancer/blob/master/examples/parametric_programming/Part_1_basics.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>
 Part 1: Learning to solve a constrained optimization problem.